AlpFoodway at a glance

 WHO BENEFITS FROM ALPFOODWAY

-The project will benefit heritage communities, local development professionals and organizations, cultural institutions, local, regional and national authorities.
+Project results benefit heritage communities, local development professionals and organizations, cultural institutions, local, regional and national authorities.

 The project contributes to Priority 3 (Liveable Alpine Space) as it valorizes Alpine Space cultural/natural heritage and enhances protection and conservation of the Alpine Space.